 HTII and its subsidiaries have a solid track record of receiving recurring support from the Huancui District Government, including operating subsidies, and capital and asset injections, in order to help the Company to meet its policy objectives and financial obligations.
 In 2021, the local government transferred 100% equity of CCAM and the use right of 16 sea areas to HTII with a use period of ten years, which significantly enlarged its capital reserve by RMB14.5 billion.
-The local government further transferred assets to the Company in 2022, including buildings and land use right, with a total value of RMB183 million.
-Apart from that, the Company received capital injection in cash from Huancui SASC, increasing the paid-in capital by RMB400 million in 2022.
-From 2020 to 2022, the local government also provided operating subsidies of around RMB620 million to HTII.
+The local government further transferred assets to the Company in 2022, including buildings and land use right, with a total value of RMB183.0 million.
+In 2023, the Company received a total repayment of RMB214.0 million in municipal infrastructure operation and land consolidation from the local government.
+Apart from that, from 2021 to 2024Q3, the local government provided operating subsidies of around RMB626.0 million to HTII.
 Considering the strategic role of HTII, we expect the Company will continue to receive support from the local government in the future, which will enhance its operating and capital strength accordingly, in our view.